matmoi/Roulette/README.md

 });
 ```

 Each event produces a result and potentially an error.
-The result contains the parameters indicated in the event prototype, aka. `event NewSingleBet(uint bet, address player, uint number, uint value);` : the bet number, the account address of the gambler, the roulette number on which the bet is put and the amount in Ethers.
+The result contains the parameters indicated in the event prototype, aka. `event NewSingleBet(uint bet, address player, uint number, uint value)`: the bet number, the account address of the gambler, the roulette number on which the bet is put and the amount in Ethers.
 If an error figures in the event callback, we consider that the test fails, otherwise it succeeds.
 Last instruction, `event.stopWatching()`, simply removes this observer on NewSingleBet events.
 Once our observer is setup, we place a single bet from account 0 of 1 Ether on number 12 :

 ```